szaumoor/ZSTweaks/ZSTweaks/README.md

 - Icingdeath: It's a "frost" weapon, and as such, it also inflicts 1d3 cold damage per hit, +5 against creatures immune to fire (fire elementals, fire salamanders, fire giants, etc).
 It's also considered a silver weapon
 - Twinkle: It has a defensive theme, therefore: added +2 AC bonus against slashing, piercing and missile, +1 save vs. Spell, +8% physical damage resistance

-**Component 1580:** Make Hawksight +2 improve your senses, reflexes, and accuracy more keenly
+**Component 1580:** Make Hawksight improve your senses, reflexes, and accuracy more keenly, and give it a more unique description

-This component takes the description more seriously, and hence, other than giving +1 Dexterity it also:
+This component takes the theme of speed and accuracy more seriously, and hence, other than giving +1 Dexterity it also:

 - Has +4 THAC0 bonus instead of +2
 - Universal +1 saving throw bonus
 - +1/2 APR

-**Component 1581:** Make Hawksight's description unique and add a minor power to it

-This component requires the previous one, and it adds a description worth-reading (YMMV).
+Optionally, it also adds a description worth-reading (YMMV).
 I really dislike items with unique names, but with no interesting description or brief backstory.
 It seems lazy and uninteresting to add a named item without any background.
 Additionally, it adds a minor power to it, based on this brief backstory.
 See ZSTweaks/unique_descriptions.md for details.

 **Component 1582:** Make Vexation +2 more powerful